James Wilson (footballer, born 1995): Early life and youth career

 Born in Biddulph, Staffordshire, Wilson was first scouted by Manchester United at the age of seven.
 He came through the club's youth academy, and made his first appearance for the under-18s as a 14-year-old in a friendly against Slovak side Tatran Prešov on 31 October 2010.
 After making his competitive debut for the under-18s against West Bromwich Albion on 5 February 2011, he made a further three league appearances for the team during the 2010–11 season, scoring in the third, a 2–1 home defeat to Everton.
 After scoring twice in the 2011 Milk Cup, in which Manchester United finished runners-up, Wilson suffered a broken ankle in the second game of the 2011–12 season that kept him out for nearly five months.
 On his return, he became a regular in the under-18s during the second half of the season, scoring five times in 13 league appearances and twice in the FA Youth Cup.
 He also made his debut for the reserves during the season, coming on as a 61st-minute substitute for Frédéric Veseli in a 1–0 defeat away to West Bromwich Albion on 6 March 2012.

 In July 2012, Wilson extended his stay at Old Trafford, signing as an academy scholar.
 He started the 2012–13 season as a regular in the under-18s, and although it took him five games to score his first goal of the season, he caught up quickly with five goals in that fifth game against Newcastle United on 22 September 2012, the second-most goals scored by a Manchester United player at any level during the tenure of manager Sir Alex Ferguson.
-After scoring a further five goals in his next four competitive appearances, he was rewarded with his first professional contract on his 17th-birthday, and celebrated by scoring twice in a 4–2 home win over Southampton that same day.
-Although he was ruled out by injury from the middle of January to the start of March 2013, he still managed to finish the season as the under-18s' top scorer with 14 goals in 18 league appearances.
+After scoring a further five goals in his next four competitive appearances, he was rewarded with his first professional contract on his 17th birthday, and celebrated by scoring twice in a 4–2 home win over Southampton that same day.
+Although he was ruled out by injury from the middle of January to the start of March 2013, he still finished the season as the under-18s' top scorer with 14 goals in 18 league appearances.